gvwilson/sensibleadventures/cloudherd/reboot.md

 *   details
     *   Noxy wakes up in the forest (raindrops spattering on her face)
         *   pressure in her head is gone
-        *   hears Thokmay and Kulbinder talking
+        *   hears Thokmay and Kulbinder talking (muzzy)
         *   Thokmay: "It will take him at least a week to get to the Fifth.
 I can't keep hiding from Bonzon that long!"
         *   whatever Kulbinder was going to say is cut short when he realizes Noxy is awake
-        *   asks her what happened
+    *   Kulbinder asks her what happened
-        *   she says she doesn't know, and it's half-true: the feeling seems like a memory of a bad dream fading in daylight
+        *   she says she doesn't know
+        *   it's half-true: the feeling seems like a memory of a bad dream fading in daylight
     *   return to Stale
-        *   Bonzon is at the gate setting up patrols
+        *   Corporal Choegyal is at the gate setting up patrols
-        *   Indy is arguing with him (and Grappa Gas is shouting) but he is unrelenting: "I do what needs to be done."
+            *   Indy is arguing with him (Grappa Gas is shouting)
-        *   both of them round on the new arrivals
+            *   Choegyal is unrelenting: "I do what the colonel tells me."
-            *   Thokmay hangs back, mask in place, while Kulbinder does the talking
+        *   Thokmay hangs back, mask back in place, while Kulbinder does the talking
-            *   Comment that the other soldiers have their masks on as well: moving with more purpose than before
+            *   the other soldiers have their masks on as well: moving with more purpose than before
             *   "We found a trail, but the girl had some sort of fit"
-        *   Indy concerned
+        *   Indy is concerned but distracted: "Last thing we need"
             *   Granna Fee catches Noxy's eyes
-            *   her own eyes widen as she realizes
+            *   Fee's own eyes widen as she guesses what might have happened
-            *   she puts her hand on her daughter's arm to cut her off
+            *   Fee puts her hand on Indy's arm to cut her off
-            *   makes an excuse: "girls this age... well, young women... here, let me look after her"
+            *   Fee makes an excuse: "girls this age... well, young women now, I suppose... here, let me look after her"
-            *   gives Indy a warning look
+            *   hustles Noxy away
             *   takes Gas with her (so that he won't get into a fight)
-            *   Indy goes back to arguing fruitlessly with Bonzon
+            *   Indy goes back to arguing fruitlessly with Choegyal
-            *   meanwhile, Bonzon's men are putting locks on the doors of the traders' hall and nailing the windows closed
     *   walking back to Fee's house
+        *   soldiers are putting a bar on the door of the traders' hall and nailing the windows closed
+            *   aside: "Wouldn't occur to Noxy then to wonder why the bar and nails were on the outside..."
-        *   Fee can't talk about Noxy's powers in front of Gas, but she can look worried and ask leading questions
+        *   Fee can't talk about Noxy's powers in front of Gas
+            *   instead, looks worried and asks leading questions
-        *   instead, Granna Fee says, "There's something you need to know..."
+        *   as they pass the goof pens, Granna Fee says, "There's something you need to know..."
             *   Grappa Gas gives her a warning look
-        *   Granna Fee: "She's old enough..."
+            *   Granna Fee snaps, "She's old enough..."
-    *   a few minutes later, Noxy climbs the stairs - sees Rash and Sensy
+    *   a few minutes later, Noxy climbs the stairs
+        *   sees Rash and Sensy
-        *   she's clearly interrupting them
+        *   is clearly interrupting them
-        *   they talk awkwardly for a bit about what's happening
+        *   the three talk awkwardly for a bit about what's happening
-        *   fall silent as a pair of soldiers comes by
+        *   fall silent as a pair of soldiers marches by on patrol
+            *   Noxy wonders how many centuries it has been since soldiers patrolled those walls
         *   Sensy: "I want to go home"
-        *   Rash: "I'll walk with you"
+        *   Rash (puts arm around Sensy's shoulders): "I'll walk with you"
-        *   Noxy offers to come, then suddenly realizes they want to go as a pair
+        *   Noxy offers to come
+            *   realizes they want to go as a pair
-        *   suddenly realizes she's been forcing herself on them
+            *   and that she's been forcing herself on them
             *   she can keep doing that or let them become what they're becoming
     *   Noxy stays on the wall feeling very alone
-        *   sees Granna Fee in the distance taking Pillow out for a rain
-        *   waves, and Granna Fee waves back
-        *   makes her feel even more alone
         *   sees Thokmay on the next section of wall
         *   needs to be angry at someone, so she decides to be angry at him
         *   is just barely self-aware enough to realize this
-        *   Thokmay has a traveling pack
     *   goes to confront him about what Kulbinder was saying as Noxy woke up
         *   "You're a spy, aren't you?"
         *   Kulbinder (behind Noxy): "No.  *I'm* the spy."
         *   Noxy (backing away): "Stay away from me or I'll---"
-        *   Kulbinder moves toward her threateningly
+        *   Kulbinder moves toward her
         *   Thokmay restrains him with a hand gesture: "You'll what?
 Tell the sergeant?
 Or the colonel?"
         *   Noxy: "Do you think they wouldn't believe me?"
         *   Kulbinder: "Bonzon would.
 And then he'd turn me into a rug."
-        *   Kulbinder: magicians aren't the only ones who trade parts of themselves - Bonzon's done it for the revolution
+        *   Kulbinder: magicians aren't the only ones who trade parts of themselves - Bonzon has done it for the revolution
         *   Thokmay (quietly): "Besides, if you turn us in, who's going to save your village?"
         *   Noxy: "What?"
-        *   Thokmay: "They didn't come looking for us.
-They're here to take over your clouds to use as weapons."
+        *   Thokmay: "We didn't just wander up here.
+We - *they* - are here to take your clouds."
         *   Noxy is aghast: "But they can't!
 The other kingdoms wouldn't allow it!"
-        *   Kulbinder: "They're not just rebelling against one king - they've realized they have to rebel against all of them."
+        *   Kulbinder: "They're not just rebelling against one king any more - they've realized they have to rebel against all of them."
         *   Noxy: "We won't!
 We'll just fly away!"
         *   Thokmay: "And leave all the children behind?"
         *   to Noxy's stunned silence: "Why do you think he's turning the traders' hall into a jail?"
     *   her anger boils over
-        *   rage makes her kick the parapet over and over
+        *   kicks the parapet
         *   stops when Kulbinder snarls at her
         *   realizes that Thokmay has drawn his sword
         *   half a dozen trolls are in the trees near the walls, shaking the branches and hooting